Royal Turf Club of Thailand: Decline and demolition

 By the end of the twentieth century, horse racing was in a long gradual decline.
 The public mostly saw racecourses as gambling venues where immoral activities took place, and other (illegal) forms of sport gambling also ate into their revenues.
-The Royal Turf Club saw dwindling spectator numbers (audiences were estimated at about 5,000 in 2018, down from previous numbers of up to 30,000), although the races still served as a venue for business and political networking.
+The Royal Turf Club saw dwindling spectator numbers (audiences were estimated at 5,000 in 2018, down from previous numbers of up to 30,000), although the races still served as a venue for business and political networking.
 Relocation of the Nang Loeng Racecourse to Pattaya was suggested in the late 1990s and early 2000s, but was not acted upon due to cost concerns.
 Renovations to make the club more attractive to young people and local communities were also considered in 2017, but had not yet taken shape when the Crown Property Bureau, which owned the land, announced in April 2018 that it was evicting the club, whose latest lease had expired in 2000.
 The final race took place on 16 September 2018.
 At the club's annual general meeting on 22 September, the incoming executive board announced that the club—which had an outstanding tax debt of about 1.5 billion baht (US$46M in 2018) accumulated from 2000 to 2015—would seek to build a new site and continue operations.
 The grounds were razed for redevelopment as a park commemorating the late King Bhumibol Adulyadej, the designs of which were unveiled by the Bureau of the Royal Household in 2021.
 Construction of the new site, to be known as King Rama IX Memorial Park, is scheduled to take place until 2024.